 There are many studies on smart grid security in the literature.
-A framework for analyzing the impact of cyberattacks in a smart grid was presented in [3], [4].
-The work in [5]-[7] formulated the attack that are able to evade from the conventional detection in smart grid.
-The false data injections is studied in [8]-[10] as one type of the cyber-attacks in the power system.
-Authors in [11] discovered the microgrid vulnerability in the smarter power system under the false data injection attack.
-In [12], the false data injection attacks is shown to interrupt the energy routing process.
-In this paper, we like to focus on studying in the observable context with the proposed detection scheme that can be an interesting practical contribution for smart grid networks.
+A framework for analyzing the impact of cyber-attacks in a smart grid was presented in [3] and [4].
+The work in [5], [6], and [8] formulated the attacks that are able to evade the conventional detection in smart grids.
+The false data injections are studied in [9]-[11] as one type of the cyber-attacks in the power system.
+The authors in [12] discovered the microgrid vulnerability in the smarter power system under the false data injection attack.
+In [13], the false data injection attacks are shown to interrupt the energy-routing process.
+In this paper, we would like to focus on studying in the observable context with the proposed detection scheme that can be an interesting practical contribution for smart grid networks.

 To address the false data injection attacks in the smart grid, EMS in the control center needs to be equipped with the capability of real-time detection of malicious attacks by analyzing the statistical behavior of the state estimation process.
-According to the quickest detection (QD) framework [13], the cumulative sum (CUSUM) based approach fits well to this type of detection problems because of its non-Bayesian properties.
-Such a framework aims to determine a change of the observed statistics as quickly as possible based on online observations, the user-defined decision rules, and the requirement of detection accuracy.
+According to the quickest detection (QD) framework [14], the cumulative sum (CUSUM) based approach fits well to this type of detection problems because of its non-Bayesian properties.
+Such a framework aims to determine a change of the observed statistics as quickly as possible based on the online observations, the user-defined decision rules, and the requirement of detection accuracy.
 The decision rules should be properly designed to optimize the tradeoff between the stopping time and decision accuracy.